 Based upon these results, sales engineering teaching and research can be better directed to widely agreed topics.

-In the News & Info section, you can find (links to) Sales Engineering related articles and publications with participation of AASE members and from other authors.
+In the News & Info section, you can find (links to) Sales Engineering related articles and publications with participation of AASE members.

 In case you have a specific project in mind, please get in contact with the AASE Board Member for Research & Education of the AASE.